blink1073/specifications/source/change-streams/change-streams.rst

 The first parameter of the helpers specifies an array of aggregation pipeline stages which MUST be appended to the initial stage.
 Drivers MUST support an empty pipeline.
 Languages which support default parameters MAY specify an empty array as the default value for this parameter.
 Drivers SHOULD otherwise make specification of a pipeline as similar as possible to the `aggregate <https://github.com/mongodb/specifications/blob/master/source/crud/crud.rst#read>`_ CRUD method.

-Additionally, implementors MAY provide a form of these methods which require no parameters, assuming no options and no additional stages beyond the initial ``$changeStream`` stage:
+Additionally, implementers MAY provide a form of these methods which require no parameters, assuming no options and no additional stages beyond the initial ``$changeStream`` stage:

 .. code:: python